mcaalh/react_native_VS_flutter/cab_driver_flut/README.md

 # cab_driver_flut

-A new Flutter project.
+Fly to the moon and back
+Flutter and react native Challenge. this app is to recreate Uber with Flutter and firebase.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: